-Thus, the carrying value of debt securities designated as at fair value though profit or loss is increased by EUR 47 million as at 30 June 2018, compared with an increase in value of EUR 76 million as at 1 January 2018, i.e. a EUR (26) million variation recognised directly in equity.
+Thus, the carrying value of debt securities designated as at fair value through profit or loss increased due to our own credit spread evolution by EUR 30 million as at 30 June 2019, compared with an increase in value of EUR 36 million as at 31 December 2018, i.e. a EUR (6) million variation recognised directly in equity that will not be reclassified to profit and loss.